Healthcare Management

 What if private equity backed specialty groups overwhelm PCP driven models?
 Geoff Tressley explains that private equity is all about the valuation multiple.
 Today, value-based models are valued on a multiple of revenue, not EBITA.
 Hard for churn and burn specialty models to keep up.
 It's a strange, strange world out there.
 Can anyone spell 'dot com'?

-In the covid-19 era, and like everything else, Cliff's Confab is going virtual.
-A new concept for the Confabs has been born as well - healthcare topics covered debate-style between industry experts.
+In the covid-19 era - like everything else, Cliff's Confab went virtual.
+A new concept for the Confabs was born as well - healthcare topics covered debate-style between industry experts.
 The first three sessions covered six debate topics, two each session, over the 3 day period of Dec.
 9-11, 2020.
 While these are private, invitation-only events, we're excited to share videos of these debates with you here.

 Note that the videos are individually downloadable, so feel free to download those that are of interest (see below).